Financial-Times/n-heroku-tools/README.md

     purge [options] [url]                               purges the given url from the Fastly cache.
 Requires a FASTLY_KEY environment variable set to your fastly api key deploy-vcl [options] [folder]                       Deploys VCL in [folder] to the specified fastly service.
-Requires FASTLY_KEY env var run [options]                                       Runs the local app through the router about                                               Creates an __about.json file for the app deploy-static [options] <source> [otherSources...]
+Requires FASTLY_KEY env var run [options]                                       Runs the local app through the router deploy-static [options] <source> [otherSources...]
 Deploys static <source> to [destination] on S3 (where [destination] is a full S3 URL).
 Requires AWS_ACCESS and AWS_SECRET env vars rebuild [options] [apps...]
 Trigger a rebuild of the latest master on Circle wait-for-gtg <app>                                  Polls the /__gtg endpoint of a given app until it returns 200